dustinpfister/blog_posts/_posts/canvas-hit-region.md

 I do not think that a hit region area should really be the responsibility of a canvas drawing api any way, and that a canvas element does not need to be a replacement for other HTML elements.
 Sure the subject will come up often, but hit detection should be a part of the class, model, framework or whatever it is that you are using outside of just the canvas element and the drawing api alone.

 In short a canvas is just a bitmap drawing area that can be used to draw things with javaScript and all kinds of external assets.
 So with that said a javaScript module or state object of some kind should be where you are storing information about objects drawn in the canvas, as well as logic that updates and works with that state.

+### 1.1 - A Basic bounding box method

+One way to make it so you have a hit area in the canvas is to use a basic bounding box collision detection method.
+This kind of method should be a part of a framework that you are using, if you are just going vanilla js style though you coukld start out with just something like this maybe.

 ```js
 var bb = function (a, b) {